 International Macroeconomics, International Banking and Finance, International Roles of the Dollar

 Linda Goldberg is a Senior Vice President at the Federal Reserve Bank of New York.
-Linda's main areas of expertise are global banking, international capital flows, international macroeconomics and the international roles of currencies.
-Linda is the co-chair of the International Banking Research Network (IBRN), a Bank for International Settlements Technical Advisor, a Research Associate of the NBER, a board member of the Central Banking Economic Research Association, and on the Advisory Board of the Academic Female Finance Committee of the American Finance Association (AFFECT).
-Linda currently serves on the Editorial Boards of the Journal of Financial Intermediation and the Journal of Financial Services Research.
-Recent roles at the Federal Reserve Bank of New York have included head of the Global Economic Analysis Function, Director of the Center for Global Banking Studies, and head of the International Research Function.
-From 2012 through 2016 Linda engaged with the World Economic Forum, including as chair and vice chair of the Council on Global Economic Imbalances and member of the Council on the International Monetary System.
-Linda has a PhD in Economics from Princeton University, and a B.A. in Mathematics and Economics from Queens College, City University of New York, where she graduated with Honors of Phi Beta Kappa and Summa Cum Laude.
+Linda's main areas of expertise are global banking, international capital flows, and the international roles of currencies.
+Linda is the co-chair of the International Banking Research Network, Bank for International Settlements Technical Advisor, CEPR Distinguished Fellow, and an NBER Research Associate.
+Linda is co-editor of the International Journal of Central Banking and on editorial boards of the Journal of Financial Intermediation and Journal of Financial Services Research.
+She also is on board of the Central Banking Economic Research Association, advisory board of the Academic Female Finance Committee of the American Finance Association, and is the Vice President of the Association of Princeton Graduate Alumni.
+Linda previously engaged with the World Economic Forum, including as chair and vice chair of the Council on Global Economic Imbalances.
+Linda has a PhD in Economics from Princeton University, and a B.A. in Mathematics and Economics from Queens College CUNY, where she graduated Phi Beta Kappa and Summa Cum Laude.

 Linda Goldberg's CV